Deimatic behaviour: In arachnids

+In crustaceans

+Among crustaceans, Austruca mjoebergi, a species of fiddler crab, relies on its claw for dominance signalling and competition between males.
+During these conflicts, individuals sometimes lose their claws.
+Following the loss of a claw a male occasionally regenerates a lighter, weaker claw that is less resource intensive to produce as a bluff to intimidate other males.
+While these claws are weaker and worse at fighting than claws of similar sizes, they are as effective at intimidation.

 In cephalopods

 Deimatic display: Callistoctopus macropus generates a bright brownish red colour with white oval spots when disturbed.

 Deimatic behaviour is found in cephalopods including the common cuttlefish Sepia officinalis, squid such as the Caribbean reef squid (Sepioteuthis sepioidea) and bigfin reef squid (Sepioteuthis lessoniana), octopuses including the common octopus Octopus vulgaris and the Atlantic white-spotted octopus (Octopus macropus), and the paper nautilus (Argonauta argo).
 Deimatic cephalopod displays involve suddenly creating bold stripes, often reinforced by stretching out the animal's arms, fins or web to make it look as big and threatening as possible.

 For example, in the common cuttlefish the display consists of flattening the body, making the skin pale, showing a pair of eyespots on the mantle, dark eye rings, and a dark line on the fins, and dilating the pupils of the eyes.
 The common octopus similarly displays pale skin and dark eye rings with dilated pupils, but also curls its arms and stretches out the web between the arms as far as possible, and squirts out jets of water.
 Other octopuses such as Atlantic white-spotted octopus turn bright brownish red with oval white spots all over in a high contrast display.
 The paper nautilus can rapidly change its appearance: it suddenly withdraws the shining iridescent web formed by its first pair of arms from its shell.